gemini-hlsw/explore/README.md

 Besides doing a full deployment you need to comment out the condition about local.lucuma.xyz on main.jsx

-Normally you want to test changes thus you need to do even a tiny change and build again to trigger an update prompt
+Normally you want to test changes thus you need to do even a tiny change and build again to trigger an update prompt.

+For sanity, you may want to uninstall the Service Worker after testing, going to the developer tools and Application -> Service Workers (in Chrome) -> unregister.

 ## Bundle sizes